yesmeck/dotbox/README.md

 ## Not only dotfiles

-Acturally, dotbox can take care of any files or directories under your $HOME directory.
+Dotbox can take care of any files or directories under your $HOME directory.
 For example:
 ```
 $ dotbox add .oh-my-fish/custom
 ```